 About North Carolina Amateur Sports

-The Cycle North Carolina “Mountain Ride” started in 2013, modeled after the Coastal Ride.
-The 2-day weekend event offers loop rides of varying distance each day from one central campsite.
+Started in 2013, the Cycle North Carolina “Mountain Ride” is a 2-day weekend event offering loop rides of varying distance each day from one central campsite.
 The Mountain Ride attracts 400 participants annually from 15 states.
 The event has been hosted by Lake Lure, Brevard, Bryson City and Tryon.

 The Cycle North Carolina “Coastal Ride” began in 2004, as a shorter Spring version of the Mountains to Coast.
 The 3-day weekend event offers loop rides of varying distance each day from one central campsite.
 The Coastal Ride attracts over 2,000 cyclists annually from nearly 40 states and 3 or 4 countries.
 The event rotates to different coastal towns including Edenton, Oriental and Washington.

 The Cycle North Carolina “Mountains to Coast” Tour is a fully supported cross-state bicycle tour of North Carolina.
 The event began its inaugural trek in 1999 and has attracted participants from all 50 states and 8 countries, stopped overnight in over 100 North Carolina towns, traveled more than 5,000 miles on the scenic back roads of North Carolina and passed through nearly 700 North Carolina communities.